phac-nml/irida-galaxy-importer/README.md

 ```
 echo "grant all privileges on irida_test.* to 'test'@'localhost' identified by 'test';" | mysql -u root -p
-echo "grant all privileges on irida_galaxy_test.* to 'test'@'localhost' identified by 'test';" | mysql -u root -p
 echo "grant all privileges on external_galaxy_test.* to 'test'@'localhost' identified by 'test';" | mysql -u root -p
 ```